 Exercise: Did you know losing 10 kg (about 22 pounds) over a ten year period can lower your risk of diabetes by 33%?
 You should aim to get 30 minutes of exercise at least five days a week.
 If you haven’t been active, start slowly and work towards an overall goal.

 Diet: A diet that is high in nutrients and low in glycemic loads are great for preventing diabetes.
 Green vegetables, beans, nuts, seeds, and fruit can help maintain your blood sugar.
 However, foods with added sugars, refined grains, and trans fats can have the opposite effect.
 Avoid fried foods and red meats when possible.
+Try a healthy soup!

 Stress Less/Sleep More: When you are sleep deprived or have unusual sleep patterns, you increase your risk of obesity.
 As we previously mentioned, obesity plays a large factor in developing diabetes.
 Stress can impact your sleep schedule and make you toss and turn in the night.
 Plus, stress releases several hormones that increase your blood sugar.
 Pay attention to your sleep patterns and stress levels and visit a doctor if you have continued issues.